meanmachine2/C-Sharp-Misc/Loops/Readme.md

 10. RockPaperScissorMetric - let the user continuously play until either the user or the computer wins more than two times

 11. DecimalToBinary - (Decimal to binary) Write a program that prompts the user to enter a decimal integer and displays its corresponding binary value.
 Do not use integrated functions

+12. DecimalToHex - (Decimal to hex) Write a program that prompts the user to enter a decimal integer and displays its corresponding hexadecimal value.
+Do not use integrated functions